-- Sharon Penfold Friends of Shoreham Fort - Cllr Crisp - 3.3 Neither Sussex Police or the Gambling Commission made representation - 3.4 WSCC Safety & Wellbeing team stated they had no issues or comments to make. - 3.5 Mel Shaw Early Help & Neighbourhoods Lead at A&W Councils provided contact details of a number of Gambling Addiction Groups and the information provided has been incorporated into the draft policy at section 30.11. - 3.6 Richard Tuset of the Chief Executive's Office at A&W Councils made some comments and his email is attached in Appendix C - 3.7 Sharon Penfold, Secretary of Friends of Shoreham Fort, made some non-contentious suggestions regarding the layout of the policy and pointed out that certain sections of the policy approved in 2019 had not been carried over to the new draft.
-Her suggestions are incorporated and the missing sections reinstated.
-Her email is attached in Appendix C. - 3.8 Councillor Gabe Crisp made some comments and her email is attached in App.
-C
+- Friends of Shoreham Fort - 3.3 Neither Sussex Police or the Gambling Commission made representation - 3.4 WSCC Safety & Wellbeing team stated they had no issues or comments to make. - 3.5 Mel Shaw Early Help & Neighbourhoods Lead at A&W Councils provided contact details of a number of Gambling Addiction Groups and the information provided has been incorporated into the draft policy at section 30.11. - 3.6 Richard Tuset of the Chief Executive's Office at A&W Councils made some comments and his email is attached at Appendix C - 3.7 Sharon Penfold, Secretary of Friends of Shoreham Fort, made some non-contentious suggestions regarding the layout of the policy and her suggestions are incorporated.